braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/swift/push_notifications/customization/action_buttons.md

 ![A GIF of a push message being pulled down to display two customizable action buttons.][13]{: style="max-width:60%"}

+If you want to create your own custom notification categories, see [action button customization](#push-category-customization).

+## Automatic integration

+When integrating push via the `configuration.push.automation` configuration option, Braze will automatically registers the action buttons for the Braze's default push categories and handle the push action button click analytics and URL routing.

+## Manual integration

 To enable these push action buttons, first register for Braze's default push categories.
 Then, use the `didReceive(_:completionHandler:)` delegate method to enable push action buttons.

-If you want to create your own custom notification categories, see [action button customization](#push-category-customization).

-## Step 1: Adding Braze default push categories {#registering}
+#### Step 1: Adding Braze default push categories {#registering}

 Use the following code to register for Braze's default push categories when you [register for push][36]: